 What Is Chilli Mash?

 Think of it as the raw, unrefined essence of chilli — bold, spicy, and packed with natural capsaicin, the compound that gives chillies their heat.
-Depending on the variety of chilli used, the mash can range in colour from bright red to green, orange, or deep purple, and the heat level can vary from mild warmth to explosive intensity.
+Depending on the variety of chilli used, the mash can range in colour from bright red to green, orange, or deep red, and the heat level can vary from mild warmth to explosive intensity.

 How Is Chilli Mash Made?